K4pselll/PYterminal/README.md

 # PYterminal
-PYterminal is a python terminal that i made for fun
+PYterminal is a python project that i made for fun